brianwikene/javascript/README.md

 # javascript
-some functions that I've tested
+some functions that I've written